smo0ths/UE4CommOpti/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-*Updated 1/10/2022
+*updated 1/10/2022

-*For UE4 games for reference/customization/optimization/learning
+*for UE4 games for reference/customization/optimization/learning

-*Discord link discord.gg/vB8f4fZ7EH
+*ciscord link discord.gg/vB8f4fZ7EH

-*Always testing stuff contact me twitch.tv/smoothschannel or discord
+*always testing stuff contact me twitch.tv/smoothschannel or discord

-*My config is trying to be quality and perform well for any UE4 game, it might not be perfectly optimal for a specific game
+*my config is trying to be quality and perform well for any UE4 game, it might not be perfectly optimal for a specific game

 -----------------------------------------------------------------